casangi/casadocs/markdown/calibration-and-visibility-data/uv-manipulation/uv-plane-continuum-subraction.md

 will use channels 5 to 5 and 100 to 220 when computing the continuum of spw 19.
 For spw 20 it will use channels 1 to 100.

 <div class="alert alert-warning">
-There is currently no support to fit the continuum over several spw\'s at the same time.
+There is currently no support to fit the continuum over several spw's at the same time.
 You can use **uvcontsub3** task if you need that functionality.
 </div>

 The output MS will contain the continuum subtracted signal.
 If one, on the other hand, is interested in the fitted continuum itself, then the parameter *want_cont* should be set to True.
 Note that in this case, if there are other transformations enabled in mstransform, the subsequent transformations will work on the fitted continuum data.